-More than a film, the Portuguese, French, and Spanish subtitled NO!, and its supplemental materials (100-page study guide and two-hour supplemental video) are educational, organizing, and activist tools, which, since their release, have been used continuously in colleges and universities, high schools, conferences, rape crisis centers, battered women shelters, community centers, juvenile correctional facilities, and government sponsored events throughout the North American continent, and in countries in Europe, Africa, Asia, the Pacific Islands, South America, and the Caribbean. .
+More than a film, the Portuguese, French, and Spanish subtitled NO!, and its supplemental materials (100-page study guide and two-hour supplemental video) are educational, organizing, and activist tools, which, since their release, have been continuously used in colleges and universities, high schools, conferences, rape crisis centers, battered women shelters, community centers, juvenile correctional facilities, and government sponsored events throughout the North American continent, and in countries in Europe, Africa, Asia, the Pacific Islands, South America, and the Caribbean.
+NO!
+TheRape Documentary is available for a 48-hour streaming rental on Vimeo.

 Focusing on a historically marginalized population, NO! serves as a catalyst to create the space where coalitions and partnerships are formed with Black women and men and other people of color, who are working within their own racial/cultural community’s margins of the larger mainstream gender-based violence movements.